FrejBerglind/xood/README.md

 Download these models and save each state dictionary as models/dataset_name/model_name/state_dict.pt

+Download our collection of out-of-distribution datasets (https://drive.google.com/file/d/1Pdm3aJXDiwkfadZwSQOQFweIjTmy9Yk2/view?usp=sharing) and place them in the datasets folder.
+These are the same datasets as shared by ODIN (https://github.com/facebookresearch/odin), but we have removed any zero padding, filtered out greyscale images and saved the images to a DataFrame.

+Download SVHN (train_32x32.mat, test_32x32.mat) from http://ufldl.stanford.edu/housenumbers/
+and put them in datasets/svhn.

 To fit and evaluate XOOD on small images run:

 ```eval